AhmadBan/async-ATCommand-GSM-for-Linux/README.md

 # AT command Library for GSM module in Linux

-This is a library for using GSM features asynchronously in Linux.
+It is a library for using GSM features asynchronously in Linux.

 # How to use the library?

-## How to run library thread?
+## Getting Start

-just Add the Address of your serial port and period of polling in seconds and that's it !!!
+Simply Add the Address of your serial port and period of polling in seconds and, that's it !!!

 ```C
 char portAddress[]="/dev/ttyUSB0";